 That always tells me the food I make is delicious; well, with a few exceptions, when I think my food is so good, yet them refuse to even look at it.
 You can't always please kids, can you?
 But it's definitely such an achievement when you do.

-This popcorn chicken might not be that healthy, since it’s deep fried, but at least it’s 100% chicken, and there are not dodgy ingredients at all.
+These popcorn chicken balls might not be that healthy, since it's deep fried, but at least it's 100% chicken, and there are not dodgy ingredients at all.
 Plus, the oil has only been used for this chicken, and nothing else.
 So yeah, better than take-away!